jscherff/cmdbd/README.md

 * **`/usr/share/doc/cmdbd-x.y.z/reset.sql`** resets (truncates) all database tables.
 * **`/var/log/cmdbd`** is the directory where CMDBd writes its log files.

 Once the package is installed, you must create the database schema, objects, and user account on the target database server using the provided SQL, `cmdbd.sql` and `users.sql`.
-You must also modify `database.json` configuration file to reflect the correct database hostname, port, user, and password; modify `server.json` to reflect the desired application listener port; and modify other configuration files as necessary (see below).
-By default, the config files are owned by the daemon user account and are not world-readable as they contain potentially sensitive information.
+You must also modify `database.json` configuration file to reflect the correct database hostname, port, user, and password; modify `server.json` to reflect the desired application listener port; and modify other configuration files as necessary and as desired (see below).
+By default, the config files are owned by the daemon user account and are not _'world-readable'_ as they contain potentially sensitive information.
 You should not relax the permissions mode of these files.

 ### Configuration
 The JSON configuration files are mostly self-explanatory.
 The default settings are sane and you should not have to change them in most use cases.

 #### Master Config (`config.json`)
-Contains global parameters and file names of other configuration files in the same directory.
+The master configuration file contains global parameters and file names of other configuration files.
 ```json
 {
     "SerialFmt": "24F%04X",